-- 47. The IESS and IESS-Adapt projects upscale and build upon a previous USD 7.8 million project by the African Development Bank (AfDB) in the governorate of Kairouan, the Kairouan Integrated Agricultural Development Project (IADP), and implemented by the Regional Office of Agricultural Development ('Commissariat Régional de Développement Agricole' - CRDA).
-The IADP was designed as part of the Tunisian Government's strategy to improve incomes and improve the living conditions of farmers, with the objective to promote sustainable agricultural development through the development of agricultural infrastructure, participatory development and institutional strengthening of the administration and beneficiary organisations.
-Following the completion of the IADP project, an impact assessment was conducted by the National Centre for Agricultural Studies ('Centre National des Etudes Agricoles' -CNEA).
-The CNEA also conducted a study providing detailed government approved plans identifying the needs and priorities for upscaling.
-The CNEA study produced participatory development plans ('Plans de Développement Participatifs' - PDP) for 25 administrative sectors of the Kairouan governorate and have been the result of detailed participatory consultations with the rural poor smallholders.
+- 47. The IESS and IESS-Adapt projects upscale and build upon a previous USD 7.8 million project by the African Development Bank (AfDB) in the governorate of Kairouan, the Kairouan Integrated Agricultural Development Project (IADP)14, and implemented by the Regional Office of Agricultural Development ('Commissariat Régional de Développement Agricole' CRDA).
+The IADP was designed as part of the Tunisian Government's strategy to improve incomes and improve the living conditions of farmers, with the objective to promote sustainable agricultural development through the development of agricultural infrastructure, participatory development and institutional strengthening of the administration and beneficiary organisations. - 48.
+The preceding IADP (2006-2015) project comprised the three components (A) rural infrastructure development, which encompasses all government-funded investments after consultation with the beneficiaries.
+This component included the following: feeder roads, improvement of access to potable water, development of community irrigated areas, community works to retain and distribute water, projects to improve land, forest roads and fire lanes; (B) participatory agricultural development, which involved: fruit farms, improvement of animal production, development of plot-based irrigation, various plot-based development activities, land consolidation, micro-projects for women and young people; (C) institutional capacity building, which comprised studies and technical assistance activities, training, support to beneficiaries' organizations and purchase of equipment. - 49.
+Following the completion of the IADP project, an impact assessment was conducted by the National Centre for Agricultural Studies ('Centre National des Etudes Agricoles' CNEA).
+The CNEA terms of references were twofold: (i) the final evaluation of the IADB project; and (ii) conducting a thorough feasibility study for the upscaling of the project upon which IESS and IESS-Adapt were based.
+The CNEA study provided detailed government approved plans identifying the needs and priorities for upscaling.
+The CNEA study produced participatory development plans ('Plans de Développement Participatifs' PDP) for 25 administrative sectors of the Kairouan governorate and have been the result of detailed participatory consultations with the rural poor smallholders.
 The PDPs are the result of a Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis from which lessons were dawn.
-The IESS and IESS-Adapt have based the projects on the PDPs while also improving upon them and extending them to an additional 10 sectors. - 48.
+The IESS and IESS-Adapt have based the projects on the PDPs while also improving upon them and extending them to an additional 10 sectors. - 50.
 The PDPs identified specific areas of action and improvements.
-Some of the lessons learned from the IADP include the need to upscale the IGAs with the involvement of Microfinance NGOs to help ensure greater access to rural finance for the most vulnerable women and youth.
+Some of the lessons learned from the IADP include the need to upscale the IGAs with the involvement of microfinance NGOs to help ensure greater access to rural finance for the most vulnerable women and youth.
 The involvement of IGAs in the sustainable management of degraded and vulnerable lands as a form of livelihood have also been identified by CNEA and which the IADP did not fully explore.
 Other recommendations included ensuring a programme to closely follow the progress of the neediest families as they have tended to drop out due to a lack of monitoring and coaching; the CNEA study also recognises that the irrigation infrastructure in the Irrigated Perimeters (IP) is old and leaking and needs to be renovated to reduce the stress on already over exploited water tables.
-The GDA has also been identified for requiring more training in infrastructure operation and maintenance, as well as all actors involved in irrigation to need to receive training on the proposed development plans for each IP.
+The GDA has also been identified for requiring more training in infrastructure operation and maintenance, as well as all actors involved in irrigation to need to receive training on the proposed development plans for each IP. - 51.A table summarising the IADB objectives, the CNEA assessment and recommendations as well as how the project will address these through upscaling the IADB project has been included in annex 9.